-Adam Barkman (PhD, Free University of Amsterdam) is the author and editor of eleven books, most recently A Critical Companion to James Cameron (Lexington, 2018) and Making Sense of Islamic Art & Architecture (Thames & Hudson, 2015).
+Adam Barkman (PhD, Vrije Universiteit Amsterdam) is Professor of Philosophy at Redeemer University and the series editor for Lexington Books’ Critical Companion to Contemporary Directors.
+He has written more than a hundred and fifty articles and book chapters and is the author and editor of thirteen books, including A Critical Companion to Robert Zemeckis (Lexington, 2020) and Making Sense of Islamic Art & Architecture (Thames & Hudson, 2015).
 Barkman is internationally-recognized for his work on the philosophy of C. S. Lewis, world religions and philosophies, and aesthetics (the philosophy of film).
 Like Tennyson’s Ulysses, Barkman is passionate about “following knowledge like a sinking star,” and spends a lot of his time reading, traveling and questioning.
-But there is nothing he enjoys more than spending time with his wife and five children.
+But there is nothing he enjoys more than spending time with his wife and children.

-- Ethics and social philosophy (especially theories of justice, gender issues)
+- Ethics and social philosophy (esp. theories of justice, gender issues)

-- Philosophies of world religions (especially East Asian, Islamic, Christian)
+- Philosophies of world religions (esp.
+East Asian, Islamic, Christian)

-- Philosophy as a way of life (especially ancient Greece and China)
+- Philosophy as a way of life (esp. ancient Greece, Rome and China)

 Barkman, Adam and Antonio Sanna, ed.
 A Critical Companion to James Cameron.
-Lanham, MD: Lexington Books, 2018 (forthcoming).
+Lanham, MD: Lexington Books, 2018.

 Barkman, Adam and Antonio Sanna, ed.
 A Critical Companion to Tim Burton.
 Lanham, MD: Lexington Books, 2017.